 On a generally accepted accounting principles (GAAP) basis, Massachusetts ended fiscal 2015 (the most recent audited year) with an available assigned and unassigned general fund balance of \$1.49 billion, plus a BSF balance of \$1.25 billion.
-This led to a combined balance that we view as strong at 7.5% of general fund expenditures and transfers out, down somewhat from 8.3% at fiscal year-end 2015 and 10.1% at fiscal year-end 2014.
+This led to a combined balance that we view as strong at 7.5% of general fund expenditures and transfers out.